walkousa2/AWS_grocery/README.md

  Usage

-	 •	Access the application in your browser at: http://localhost:8000
+	 •	Access the application in  browser at: http://localhost:8000
 	 •	Deploy to AWS using EC2, Docker, RDS, S3, and IaC tools as described in the course structure.

  Claud Mentor: